YisraelV/Spritesheet-Clipper/README.md

 # Spritesheet-Clipper
 A Simple Program to Aid in Extracting Sprites From Spritesheets

-When using a spritesheet, find the accurate coordinates of the individual images can be a demanding task.
+When using a spritesheet, finding the accurate coordinates of the individual images can be a demanding task.

 This program enables you to to this visually, by creating rectangles around the areas you are interested in.